gworku/airbnb-clone-project/README.md

 - A user can list many properties.
 - A booking is made by a user for a specific property.
 - A booking can have one review and one payment.
+- ## Feature Breakdown

+- **User Management**: Handles user registration, login, and role-based access (guest/host).
+- **Property Management**: Allows hosts to list properties with descriptions, locations, and pricing.
+- **Booking System**: Enables users to search, view availability, and book properties.
+- **Review System**: Lets guests leave reviews for properties they have booked.
+- **Payment Processing**: Integrates a mock or real payment gateway to handle bookings.